ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 listen, i get my respect. i aske dmy neighbor for some money. he said, i wouldn’t lend you money if i had any. i said, listen pal, it’s not my fault i’m a comedian in a dead end job with a wife who fucks his neighbor, gimme some dough. and then he turned around and fucked my wife. anybody? anybody? #ok

+with a whore wife that won't even fetch a nickel in kenya.

 i tell ya, things have been tense with my wife ever since she lef tme for my neighbor.